kurubaran19/Covid-19-India-Tracker-Browser-Extension/README.md

 # Note
 This Extension is not published on chrome web store.

-# Steps to Install on Chrome & Opera Web Browser
+# Steps to Install on Chrome

 1. Clone and Download the Project ( COVID-19-India-Chrome-Extension ).<br>
 2. Extract COVID-19-India-Chrome-Extension-Master.<br>